 Students Receiving Federal Financial Aid must make prior arrangements with the Accounts Receivable office for deferment of fees.
-Any balance not covered by aid, at the due date, is subject to deferred payment and late fees if not on a payment plan.
-If you are not sure about the amount of aid, please check your student account from within Pipeline.
+Any balance not covered by aid will need to be paid in-full or on a payment plan by the payment due date.
+To check the amount of your financial aid, visit your student account in Pipeline.

 Students On Activity Scholarships must pay tuition and fees, not covered by the scholarship, in accordance with the payment policies previously stated above.
-Any balance not covered by scholarships, at the due date, is subject to deferred payment and late fees if not on a payment plan.
-If you are not sure about the amount of aid, please check your student account from within Pipeline.
+To check the amount of your scholarships, visit your student account in Pipeline.